artyomb/artyomb.github.io/projects.md

 comments: true
 ---

 My projects on GitHub.
-I've started push the projects only a month ago.
+I've started pushing the projects only a month ago.
 So, there aren't a lot of them.

 ### General